Kilonzo88/Health_Project_Remastered/README.md

-# 🏥 WeCare: Your AI-Powered, Decentralized Health Companion
+# Decentralized Health Records System

 **A patient-centric healthcare platform that gives you ownership of your data, powered by AI, Hedera Hashgraph, and a high-performance Rust backend.**